How to Grow Tomatoes

 staking, a trellis, or a tomato cage for support.

-Also, the fruit is set on the side shoots and not the growth tips
+The fruit of indeterminate tomato plants is set on the side shoots and not the growth tips

 leaves, and fruit until the plant dies.